PILLAR REPORT

 The data shows that most prospects who are likely to answer an unfamiliar number do so on the very first call, with 1.55 calls now the average needed to reach a prospect across the board.

-Compare that to the previous season (2025 data), where it took an average of 2.9 call attempts to get through.
+Compare that to the 2025 data, where it took an average of 2.9 call attempts to get through.

 That’s a huge improvement in efficiency, and a clear sign that teams across the board are adapting their tactics.